 Making your own pumpkin puree is as easy as pie! 😉

-Pumpkin Puree is can be made in three simple steps, which I’ll get to in a minute.
+Pumpkin Puree is made in three simple steps, which I’ll get to in a minute.
 First, let’s talk pumpkin.
 When a recipe calls for pumpkin puree, they almost always mean canned pumpkin, which is actually made from a type of butternut squash.
 I have made pumpkin puree using butternut squash, as you see in the photos, and it works perfectly.
 Plus, as in all things homemade vs. store-bought, everything tastes better when prepared from scratch using homemade pumpkin puree.

 Yes, making your own pumpkin puree is more time-consuming than just opening a can but here’s what I do.
 When the pumpkins in our garden are at their peak, or when butternut squash is on sale at the store, I roast, puree the pumpkin and freeze it so I have it on hand for whenever I want to bake something with pumpkin.